-Your financial advisor may have told you there are benefits to having your LLC file an election to be taxed as either a corporation or an S corporation.
+Your financial advisor may have told you of the potential benefits if you decide to have your LLC file an election to be taxed as either a corporation or an S corporation.
 This article discusses the benefits and process of filing such an election, and how to use Form 8832 for this filing.